Semiconductor Packaging (full-time)

 In the Semiconductor Packaging minor of the HAN you delve into the world of semiconductors and chip packaging such as for embedded cameras and sensors

 In the Semiconductor Packaging minor you will get acquainted with the semiconductor industry and delve into the final step of chip manufacturing, the phase in which the chip is 'packaged' in its housing.
-This packaging is becoming more and more involved.
-Developments such as system-on-chip, embedded cameras, RF, sensors and Micro-ElectroMechanic Systems (MEMS) place high demands on the manufacturing process and the competencies of affected employees.
-Packages are becoming more complex and more customer-specific, while their serial size decreases.
+This packaging is becoming more and more complex.
+Developments such as system-on-chip, embedded cameras, 5G, sensors and Micro-ElectroMechanic Systems (MEMS) place high demands on the manufacturing process and the competencies of affected employees.
+Packages are becoming more complicated and application specific, while costs must be kept low.
 This module focuses on the design and manufacture of semiconductor packages and the associated assembly techniques.
-The module was created in collaboration with the Chip Integration Technology Centre (CITC) and its partners NXP, Nexperia, Ampleon, TU Delft and TNO.
+The module was created in collaboration with the Chip Integration Technology Center (CITC) and its partners NXP, Nexperia, Ampleon, TU Delft and TNO.

 - Semiconductors and Semiconductor Packaging Fundamentals

 - Advanced Applications, Materials and Packaging Techniques

 - Basic Package Simulations, Device Testing and Data Analysis

 - Design Quality and Reliability, Industrialization and Economics